-I’m officially celebrating my arrival in the Netherlands exactly three years ago this week!
+I’m officially celebrating my arrival in the Netherlands over four years ago this week!
 As someone who’s visited the Netherlands as a tourist and is now trying to assimilate by becoming fluent in Dutch, I have some useful travel tips for traveling in the Netherlands for you all that I hope will make your trip to the Netherlands a little more easy.

 Your cards are often useless